Marine Protected Areas

 - Seafloor Recovery: Commercial and recreational fishing industries have historic and important roles, unsustainable fishing practices can have significant negative impacts on marine ecosystems.
 Although much is known about how fishing affects shallow water ecosystems, less is understood about deep water environments, where most fishing effort occurs.
 Mystic Aquarium researchers conducted a 12-year study to assess the recovery of seafloor communities and fish behavior at the Stellwagen Bank National Marine Sanctuary in the Gulf of Maine.

 - Predator-Prey Interactions: Predation can have profound effects structuring marine communities and is critical for sustaining healthy ecosystems.
 Mystic Aquarium researchers are studying the behavioral ecology of piscivores (fish-eating fish) to better understand the interactions that link predators and prey.
-Our research to date suggests that hunting by mixed species groups of fish predators actually enhanced feeding opportunities for others on or near reefs and related structures.
+Our research to date suggests that hunting by mixed species groups of fish predators can enhance feeding opportunities for others on or near reefs and related structures.
 We are now exploring if predator-prey interactions are different inside and outside of protected areas.

-- Mapping Long Island Sound: We need to know how natural resources are distributed to effectively plan how to protect them and use them sustainably.
+- Habitat Mapping Long Island Sound: We need to know how natural resources are distributed to effectively plan how to protect them and use them sustainably.
 Mystic Aquarium is participating in a years-long effort to map the ecological resources in Long Island Sound.
 This ecological mapping will illustrate different habitats, provide depth information, and show patterns of water flow, among other features.
 This work will help the states of Connecticut and New York, the U.S. EPA, and other agencies make informed decisions that balance human use of these waters with conservation goals.

 Policy and Conservation